mongodb/mongo-python-driver/doc/examples/encryption.rst

 Server-Side Field Level Encryption Enforcement
 ``````````````````````````````````````````````

-The MongoDB 4.2 server supports using schema validation to enforce encryption
+MongoDB >=4.2 servers supports using schema validation to enforce encryption
 of specific fields in a collection.
 This schema validation will prevent an
 application from inserting unencrypted values for any fields marked with the
 ``"encrypt"`` JSON schema keyword.